This post may include affiliate links; for details, see our disclosure policy.

 - Lemon juice & Dijon mustard: Both are essential to making this taste like deli-style tuna salad.

 Once you’ve mastered the classic, there are a few variations to keep variety in your tuna salad sandwich!
-Here are the three versions to try:
+Here are the three sandwich recipes to try:

 Step it up with a sprinkle of Parmesan